How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • 20th: The embryos continue to form the nervous system and internal systems, and their size is up to 4 mm.

-• 21st: The embryo grows to 5 mm and the heart begins to develop.
-The fact of pregnancy can already be established by ultrasound diagnostics: the embryos are still indistinguishable, but their fetal membranes can be seen.
+• 21st: The embryo grows to 5 mm, and the heart begins to develop.
+Ultrasound diagnostics can already establish the fact of pregnancy: the embryos are still indistinguishable, but their fetal membranes can be seen.

 • 22nd: An ultrasound can be done to confirm pregnancy.
 At this time, transparent discharge from the vagina, decreased appetite, vomiting, and lethargy are possible.